skylerfokine/nutritionExerciseApp/README.md

 Class project app that you can use to keep track of caloric intake and track workouts

+# NOTE
+Before trying anything please makesure to execute all sql within the fitnessappsetup.sql

 ## Exercise and Nutrition app
 - Exercise database (data base full of different type of exercises)
 - Food Database